 Thirty-eight LTFEs address tillage variations (Table 1).
-Most of these tillage experiments compare different tillage intensities.
+Most of these tillage experiments compare different tillage

+- 225 intensities.
 Most often, reduced tillage depth or conservation tillage are the subjects of research.
-Also, inversion versus non-inversion tillage is compared.
-Further research themes are sowing methods, different forms of primary tillage, the effects of stubble tillage and tillage frequency (Table 1).
-The oldest tillage experiment started in 1923 (Statischer Dauerversuch Bodennutzung, Berlin-Dahlem), but 25 tillage experiments started in 1990 or later (Fig. 3).
-Therefore, most of the tillage experiments are "younger" experiments, a result also congruent with the findings by Berti et al. (2016).

-Thirty-two LTFEs have the research theme "crop rotation".
+Also, inversion versus noninversion tillage is compared.
+Further research themes are sowing methods, different forms of primary tillage, the effects of stubble tillage, and tillage frequency (Table 1).
+The oldest tillage experiment started in 1923 (Statischer Dauerversuch Bodennutzung, Berlin-Dahlem), but 25 tillage experiments started in 1990 or later (Figure 3).
+Therefore, most of the tillage experiments are 'younger' experiments, a result also congruent with the findings of Berti et al. (2016). - 230 Thirty-two LTFEs have the research theme 'crop rotation'.
 Mostly, the effect of crop rotation on soil properties and yield is investigated.
 Therefore, rotational cropping versus monoculture is compared.
 Additionally, plant health is the focus, e.g., compatibility of different cereal species or different percentages of cereals in crop rotation (Table 1).
 Most of the crop rotation experiments were established after 1950.
-Nineteen experiments of the 32 crop rotation experiments are still ongoing.
-The oldest crop rotation experiment, the "Eternal Rye", was established in 1878 by the Martin Luther University of Halle.

-Twenty-three trials address research themes other than fertilization, tillage or crop rotation.
-The other research themes are highly diverse.
-"Environmentally friendly crop protection", mainly reduced pesticide intensity, is the most frequent research theme among the other research themes (n = 5).
-"Irrigation" is the second most frequent (n = 4).
-"Effects of different forms of fallow" is within the focus of three LTFEs.
+19 experiments of the 32 crop rotation experiments are still ongoing.
+The oldest crop rotation experiment, the 'Eternal Rye', was established in 1878 by the Martin Luther University of Halle. - 235 Twenty-three trials address research themes other than fertilization, tillage or crop rotation.
+The 'other' research themes are highly diverse.
+'Environmentally friendly crop protection', mainly reduced pesticide intensity, is the most frequent research theme among the 'other' research themes (n=5).
+'Irrigation' is the second most frequent (n=4).
+'Effects of different forms of fallow' is within the focus of three LTFEs.
+'Frequency and start of utilization of grassland', 'Land use systems comparison', 'Monitoring of Organic Farming' and 'Use of biodynamic preparations' are each within the focus of two LTFEs.
+Three other - 240 research themes are present in only one LTFE (Table 1).

-Figure 3.
-Number of LTFEs set up per year according to the research themes of the experiments (multiple nominations possible, n = 251) and total number of LTFEs per year (meaning established LTFE minus terminated LTFE).

-"Frequency and start of utilization of grassland", "Land use systems comparison", "Monitoring of organic farming" and "Use of biodynamic preparations" are each within the focus of two LTFEs.
-Three other research themes are present in only one LTFE (Table 1).

 Many different parameters are measured in LTFEs.
-In Grosse et al. (2019), 46 different soil parameters and 29 plant parameters are listed, which were measured in LTFEs.
-The analyzed parameters can be assigned to different soil functions.
+In Grosse et al. (2019) 46 different soil parameters and 29 plant parameters are listed, which were measured in LTFEs.
+The analysed parameters can be assigned to different soil functions.
 The following five soil functions were chosen as most relevant for BonaRes: biomass production, water storage and filtering, nutrient storage and recycling, carbon storage, and habitat for biological activity.
-In most LTFEs, parameters for biomass production were measured like yield and yield components.
-Nutrient storage and recycling is the second most frequent soil function.
-Less research is conducted (in decreasing frequency) for carbon storage, habitat for biologic activity, and water storage and filtering.
+In most LTFEs, parameters for biomass - 245 production were measured like yield and yield components.
+Nutrient storage and recycling is the second frequent soil function.
+Less research is conducted (in decreasing frequency) for carbon storage, habitat for biologic activity and water storage and filtering.

 Archived samples are an important means of performing or repeating measurements.
-However, the information (if archived samples exist) is difficult to find in the literature.
+However, the information, if archived samples exist, is difficult to find in the literature.
 We have the information from a fact sheet query.

-Of 40 responses received, 32 LTFEs have archived samples.
+Of 40 responses received,

+250 32 LTFEs have archived samples.
 A total of 184 trials are set up with conventional management practices, 14 with organic management practices and five with so-called integrated agriculture.
 Two trials compare conventional with organic management practices.

 The holding institution for 96 trials is a university or university of applied sciences, and for 61 trials, it is a state authority.
-Twenty-seven trials are in the responsibility of nonuniversity scientific institutions such as research institutes.
-21 trials are or were held by industry.
+27 trials are in the responsibility of non-university scientific institutions such as research institutes.
+21 trials are or were held by

+255 industry.